Endgame tablebase: Background

 Physical limitations of computer hardware aside, in principle it is possible to solve any game under the condition that the complete state is known and there is no random chance.
 Strong solutions, i.e. algorithms that can produce perfect play from any position, are known for some simple games such as Tic Tac Toe/Noughts and crosses (draw with perfect play) and Connect Four (first player wins).
 Weak solutions exist for somewhat more complex games, such as checkers (with perfect play on both sides the game is known to be a draw, but it is not known for every position created by less-than-perfect play what the perfect next move would be).
 Other games, such as chess and Go, have not been solved because their game complexity is far too vast for computers to evaluate all possible positions.
 To reduce the game complexity, researchers have modified these complex games by reducing the size of the board, or the number of pieces, or both.

 Computer chess is one of the oldest domains of artificial intelligence, having begun in the early 1930s.
 Claude Shannon proposed formal criteria for evaluating chess moves in 1949.
 In 1951, Alan Turing designed a primitive chess-playing program, which assigned values for material and mobility; the program "played" chess based on Turing's manual calculations.
 However, even as competent chess programs began to develop, they exhibited a glaring weakness in playing the endgame.
 Programmers added specific heuristics for the endgame – for example, the king should move to the center of the board.
 However, a more comprehensive solution was needed.

 In 1965, Richard Bellman proposed the creation of a database to solve chess and checkers endgames using retrograde analysis.
 Instead of analyzing forward from the position currently on the board, the database would analyze backward from positions where one player was checkmated or stalemated.
 Thus, a chess computer would no longer need to analyze endgame positions during the game because they were solved beforehand.
 It would no longer make mistakes because the tablebase always played the best possible move.

 In 1970, Thomas Ströhlein published a doctoral thesis with analysis of the following classes of endgame: KQK, KRK, KPK, KQKR, KRKB, and KRKN.
-In 1977 Thompson's KQKR database was used in a match versus Grandmaster Walter Browne.
+In 1977, Ken Thompson's KQKR tablebase was used in a match against Grandmaster Walter Browne.